apache/shardingsphere/document/current/content/features/transaction/2pc-transaction.en.md

 ## Concept

-* Support the cross-database transactions.
+* Fully support cross-database transactions.

-* Use Atomikos as transaction manager by default, can use SPI to provide other XA transaction manager.
+* Use Atomikos by default; support to use SPI to upload other XA transaction managers.

-## Supported
+## Supported Situation

-* Sharding-JDBC support by end user to configure xa data sources
+* Sharding-JDBC can support users' own configurations of XA data source.

-* Sharding-Proxy support
+* Sharding-Proxy support.